c8agomez/curso-yuneta/README.rst

 - Documentation: Sphinx (reStructuredText language).
 - IDE's: Kdevelop

-Knowlegde
+Knowledge
 =========

-- The first jerarchique structure we must use to organize us is the file system.
+- The first hierarchic structure we must use to organize us is the file system.

 Index
 =====

 - 01-print-hello-world